 It was difficult to find a suitable location to base the layout on but eventually the Summit on the Settle to Carlisle line was chosen.
 As with South Junction it had no station where trains could stand for hours at an exhibition! but did have sufficient interest with some sidings and provision for a banker…

-This is no quick easy task!
-Track has been laid and then pulled up to enable a better curvature to accommodate the intended traffic.
-The build does not seem to progress much for weeks or even months then there seems to be a great leap forward.
-There has been a first night run of trains around both main tracks and this has been filmed with a copy given to each member for a souvenir.
+Building the layout was no quick and easy task!
+Track was laid and then pulled up to enable a better curvature to accommodate the intended traffic.
+The build did not seem to progress much for weeks or even months then there would be a great leaps forward.
+On the first night that trains ran around both main tracks a film was produced and a copy given to each member for a souvenir.

 The track is laid on a set of curved layout boards with minimum scenery that form a backbone to the layout.
 The scenery is of lightweight construction and attaches to the layout boards.
 It was intended that the scenery would be dramatic and its construction was a huge task in itself.
 Tall sections tower behind the track and wide sections at the front drop down, which together with a viaduct, tunnel and bridge give the layout the intended ‘wow’ impact at exhibitions.